lambdaclass/lambdaworks/crates/provers/gkr-logup/README.md

 # LogUp-GKR

-An implementation of the LogUp-GKR protocol for efficient lookup arguments, based on ["Improving logarithmic derivative lookups using GKR"](https://eprint.iacr.org/2023/1284) by Papini and Haböck.
+Implementation of the LogUp-GKR protocol for efficient lookup arguments, following ["Improving logarithmic derivative lookups using GKR"](https://eprint.iacr.org/2023/1284) by Papini and Haböck.

 ## Overview

-LogUp-GKR combines logarithmic derivative lookups with the GKR interactive proof protocol.
-In standard LogUp, the prover commits to intermediate accumulator columns.
-Here, it commits only to a single multiplicities column, which cuts the commitment cost significantly.
+LogUp-GKR replaces the intermediate accumulator columns of standard LogUp with a single multiplicities column, using the GKR interactive proof protocol to verify the accumulation.
+This cuts commitment cost significantly.

-The core idea: to prove that a set of values comes from a valid table, express the lookup as a fractional sum identity
+The lookup is expressed as a fractional sum identity:

 $$\sum_i \frac{1}{z - a_i} = \sum_j \frac{m_j}{z - t_j}$$

-where $a_i$ are the accessed values, $t_j$ are table entries, and $m_j$ are multiplicities.
-This fractional sum is computed via a binary tree of fraction additions, which forms the GKR circuit.
+where $a_i$ are accessed values, $t_j$ are table entries, and $m_j$ are multiplicities.
+The prover evaluates this fractional sum through a binary tree of fraction additions, which forms the GKR circuit.

 ## Circuit Structure

-The circuit is a binary tree where each layer has half the elements of the layer below.
-The input layer sits at the bottom and the output (a single fraction) at the root.
+The circuit is a binary tree.
+Each layer has half the elements of the layer below, with the input fractions at the bottom and a single accumulated fraction at the root.

 ```
 Output:     n/d              <- 1 element (the total sum)